giu176/GPTi84-Companion/README.md

-- `src/`: MicroPython sources for the Pico W. Bit-bang DBUS, packet layer, variable transfers, WebSocket-over-TLS client, and the bridge supervisor.
+- `src/`: MicroPython sources for the Pico W. Bit-bang DBUS, packet layer, variable transfers, WebSocket-over-TLS client, and the bridge supervisor
 - `tools/`: host-side utilities.
-Relay server (echo / LLM / passthrough modes), TI-BASIC source-to-`.8Xp` tokenizer, `.8Xp` extractor, ad-hoc push/listen scripts.
+Relay server (echo / LLM / passthrough modes), TI-BASIC source-to-`.8Xp` tokenizer, `.8Xp` extractor, ad-hoc push/listen scripts
 - `programs/`: on-calculator code. `asm_chat/CHAT.z80` (the dumb pipe) and `basic_deck/DECK.basic` (the user-facing pager) are the two that matter for the chat UX.
-The other directories are bring-up artifacts kept around as worked examples.
+The other directories are bring-up artifacts kept around as worked examples
 - `tests/`: host-side tests for the framing layers (packet, variable headers, BASIC tokenizer, .8Xp extractor, bridge pairing logic).
 - `references/`: vendored protocol docs (TI Link Guide, WikiTI mirrors, ArTICL, spasm-ng include files).
-Read these before changing anything wire-level.
+Read these before changing anything wire-level
-- `deploy/`: example systemd units and a sudoers drop-in for running the relay as a service on a Linux host.
-These are personal-deploy
+- `deploy/`: example systemd units for running the relay as a service on a Linux host
-  reference: read them, don't blindly run them.

 ## Hardware

-- TI-84 Plus (any 84+ family calculator with a 2.5mm link port).
+- TI-84 Plus (any 84+ family calculator with a 2.5mm link port)
-  Tested on plain 84+ (not Silver Edition, not CSE/CE).
+  Tested on plain 84+ (not Silver Edition, not CSE/CE)
-- Raspberry Pi Pico W. Wifi is required: the bridge connects out to a TCP or WSS endpoint.
+- Raspberry Pi Pico W. Wifi is required: the bridge connects out to a TCP or WSS endpoint
 - Cable: a 2.5mm TRS link cable wired to two Pico GPIOs and ground.
   Default pin mapping in `src/wire.py`: TIP -> GP6, RING -> GP7.
 Both
-  lines have internal pullups enabled.
+  lines have internal pullups enabled

 ## Quick start: LAN-only loop

 Goal: prove the wire works, with no public internet, no relay, no LLM.

 1. Wire up the Pico to the calculator's link port.
-Plug the Pico into USB.
+Plug the Pico into USB
 2. `cp src/secrets.py.example src/secrets.py` and fill in your wifi
    credentials.
 Leave `SERVER_WSS = False`.
 Set `SERVER_HOST` to your
-   workstation's LAN IP and `SERVER_PORT = 9999`.
+   workstation's LAN IP and `SERVER_PORT = 9999`
-3. Install MicroPython on the Pico, then `just sync` to copy `src/*.py` onto the Pico's filesystem.
+3. Install MicroPython on the Pico, then `just sync` to copy `src/*.py` onto the Pico's filesystem
 4. On your workstation, run `just relay` to start the echo relay on port 9999.
-Anything the calc sends gets echoed back.
+Anything the calc sends gets echoed back
 5. Build and push the on-calc programs:
    ```
    just push-asm   programs/asm_chat/CHAT.z80